 The materials used in OLEDs and LCDs are affected by the environment, they're sensitive to moisture, sunlight, heat and cold.
 These are important features of a display in Night Vision devices, especially for mission critical operations, which can take place in extreme weather conditions.
-OLED and LCD displays also require additional space within the image intensifier tube, which is not always possible since the tube is already optimized to be a certain size.OLEDs and LCDs are ideal for consumer devices like mobile phones, as consumers are likely to change these regularly.
+OLED and LCD displays also require additional space within the optical device, which is not always possible since the device is already optimized to be a certain size.OLEDs and LCDs are ideal for consumer devices like mobile phones, as consumers are likely to change these regularly.
 OLED displays are not the ideal fit for mission critical applications, where the lifetime of the display can be a critical driver.

 LUMINEQ display Technology for Night Vision Devices

 LUMINEQ innovated last year a Technology Demonstator for Optical devices, engineered to demonstrate and help manufacturers evaluate the unique capabilities of LUMINEQ transparent displays for Optical devices.

 Compared to transparent OLED (TOLED) and other display technologies, the performance of our displays is on a different level with a glass-like transparency of 90%.
 One can always see through the lens system, even if you’re running low on battery or the display is not in use.
 Additionally the ruggedness and capability of a wide display brightness range makes the LUMINEQ display technology a perfect fit for night-vision devices like goggles and optical/observation devices using image intensification.